DaveCaulfield/mkg-north-dublin-martial-arts/testing.md

 # Testing
+Testing ensured that the MKG North Dublin website appearance, responsiveness and funcionality worked as expected.
+This gives the user an enjoyable experience when using their device and browser of choice.

 ## Code Vaildation
 The code for MKG North Dublin website has been tested using [W3C HTML Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) .
-There were some minor fixes required after testing including a space left in the telephome number between country code and mobile number.
+There were some minor fixes required after validator testing including a space left in the telephone number between country code and mobile number.
 This was corrected and all html and CSS files passed validation checks.

 HTML vaildator results: